rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 One common concern among developers related to using types (especially more advanced types) is a slowdown in the development speed.
 There is some truth to this in general because of things like compilation times in some language environments.
 I cannot comment on TS compilation times for large projects, so far it is not a problem for me.
-I my experience, having type checker is a huge productivity buster.
+In my experience, having a type checker is a huge productivity buster.
 Programming languages have not been created equal.
 In my experience, the more types the faster the development speed.
 Efficiency considerations are somewhat personal so your experience may vary.